nordlow/compiler-benchmark/README.md

 ## TODO

 - Add language C# via `mono`
+- Put check and build time in separate columns on same line
 - Measure link and run-time
 - Track memory usage of compilations using ideas at [Subprocess memory usage in python](https://stackoverflow.com/questions/13607391/subprocess-memory-usage-in-python/13607392).
 - Parallelize calls to checkers and builders.